List of Marvel Comics characters: D: Death-Shield

+Death-Shield (Timothy Karlskin) is a character appearing in American comic books published by Marvel Comics.
+Created by David Michelinie and Jerry Bingham, he first appeared in The Amazing Spider-Man #367 (October 1992).

+Death-Shield is one of three mercenaries trained by the Taskmaster, who was under contract by the Red Skull to create a team of mercenaries who would be capable of defeating Spider-Man.
+Death-Shield, Jagged Bow, and Blood Spider are respectively patterned after Captain America, Hawkeye, and Spider-Man.
+Solo helps Spider-Man defeat the three villains and thwart the machinations of the Red Skull, who was using the mercenaries to guard private files sought by Spider-Man in reference to his parents.

+Death-Shield, Blood Spider, and Jagged Bow are among the criminals vying for the multimillion-dollar bounty placed on Agent Venom by Lord Ogre.
+The trio's attempt on Agent Venom's life is interrupted by competing mercenaries Constrictor and Lord Deathstrike.

 Deathdream

-Deathdream (Hotoru) is a mutant character published by Marvel Comics.
-Deathdream first appeared in Uncanny X-Men (Vol. 6) #1 (August, 2024) and was created by Gail Simone and David Marquez.
-Deathdream has the power of a "death state" in which he can swap between a state of life and death, through which he can summon and manipulate the power of spirits.
+Deathdream (Hotoru Hashimoto) is a character appearing in American comic books published by Marvel Comics.
+Deathdream first appeared in Uncanny X-Men (vol. 6) #1 (August 2024) and was created by Gail Simone and David Marquez.

 Hotoru is a mutant from Kyoto, Japan.
 On the day of his birth, he died multiple times and his power activated.
-He travelled to the United States where he joined with the Outliers, a group of young mutants pursued by the monstrous Hag (Sarah Gaunt).
-The group would go on to join the Louisiana team of X-Men as their students.
+He travelled to the United States where he joined with the Outliers, a group of young mutants pursued by Hag.
+The group would go on to join Gambit's Louisiana team of X-Men as their students.

+Deathdream has the power of a "death state" in which he can swap between a state of life and death, through which he can summon and manipulate the power of spirits.

 Deathurge

 Deathurge is a character who is a former servant of Maelstrom.
 A wraithlike entity of unknown origin, he is first seen killing the clones of Maelstrom or his minions to facilitate their escape and resurrection in another cloned body.
 Although appearing to be Maelstrom's minion, Deathurge actually follows his own motives.
 He is a former servant of an entity known as Oblivion.
 Deathurge was also the childhood companion and "guardian angel" of Craig Hollis, until he returns after a long absence to collect the soul of Craig's girlfriend Terri O'Doughan, who has committed suicide, thus turning Craig against him.
-In their final confrontation, Deathurge is captured by Craig and reveals that it will be Craig's destiny to outlive all of humanity, before he is replaced as messenger of death by the recently deceased superhero Doorman, Craig's teammate in the Great Lakes Avengers, who was installed in his new role by Oblivion.
+In their final confrontation, Deathurge is captured by Craig and reveals that it will be Craig's destiny to outlive all of humanity, before he is replaced as messenger of death by Doorman.